Giorgi-G-M/Quiz_Game/README.md

 - `scores.csv`: This CSV file is used to store user data, including name, surname, nickname, score, and difficulty level.
 It serves as the data storage mechanism for the Trivia Quiz Game.

-- `easy.csv`, `medium.csv`, `hard.csv`: These CSV files contain trivia questions of different difficulty levels.
+- `easy.csv`, `medium.csv`: These CSV files contain trivia questions of different difficulty levels.
 Each file contains questions along with their correct answers and optionally, multiple-choice options.

 ## Design Choices: